Alexandru Mățan: Return to Columbus Crew

+Dibba Al-Hisn

+After a four-year tenure with Columbus, Mățan left as a free agent to sign with UAE Pro League club Dibba Al-Hisn in February 2025.

 International career

 On 21 March 2018, Mățan scored twice for the Romania national under-19 team in a 4–0 victory over Serbia at the Ilie Oană Stadium in Ploiești.

 In 2021, Mățan featured for the under-21 side in the UEFA European Championship.
 He made three appearances in the eventual group-stage exit, and contributed with the equaliser in a 2–1 win against hosts Hungary on 27 March.

+Style of play

+A diminutive playmaker, Mățan is typically deployed as an attacking midfielder, though he is also capable of playing as a left winger.
+In that role, he often cuts inside onto his stronger right foot, using his dribbling ability and flair to create opportunities.
+He is known for his high work rate, contributing to both attacking and defensive phases of play.
+Mățan is particularly noted for his dribbling skills, as well as his speed, agility, and vision.